 - workshops on the science of homeopathy, keeping abreast with research

-- member of the Society of Homeopaths Research Committee
+- member of several Society of Homeopaths committees (Research, Public Affairs, Board)

 - range of other relevant workshops including clinical, cross-disciplinary etc